bcgov/internationally-educated-nurses/docs/standard_report.md

 Now let's find hired applicants.
 Here apply a condition that the withdrawn milestone date is not greater than hired date.

 Step 3:
-Now we know all the details, Let's put it as a boolean to find the count using the aggregate function in the next query.
+Now we know all the details, let's put it as a boolean to find the count using the aggregate function in the next query.
 - If the applicant is withdrawn then re-active and not hired yet then that applicant is marked as active.
-- If the applicant not hired or withdrawn yet, it will be count as active too.
+- If the applicant is not hired or withdrawn yet, it will count as active too.
-- If hired is the highest milestone, the applicant mark as Hired one.
+- If hired is the highest milestone, the applicant is marked as Hired one.
 - If the applicant has withdrawn and we still don't have any new milestone till the "to" date of the report, then the applicant is marked as withdrawn.